Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

 - Lung or pleural cancer -- primary or secondary (metastatic, or from another site)

-- Tear in a blood vessel when placing a central venous catheter or when associated with severe high blood pressure
+- A tear in a blood vessel when placing a central venous catheter or when associated with severe high blood pressure

-The goal of treatment is to get the patient stable, stop the bleeding, and remove the blood and air in the pleural space.
+The goal of treatment is to get the person stable, stop the bleeding, and remove the blood and air in the pleural space.

-When a hemothorax is severe and a chest tube alone does not control the bleeding, surgery (thoracotomy) may be needed to stop the bleeding.
+If a chest tube alone does not control the bleeding, surgery (thoracotomy) may be needed to stop the bleeding.

-The cause of the hemothorax should be also treated.
+The cause of the hemothorax will be also treated.
 The underlying lung may have collapsed.
 This can lead to breathing difficulty.
-In people who have had an injury, chest tube drainage is often all that is needed.
+In people who have had an injury, chest tube drainage may be all that is needed.
 Surgery may not be necessary.

 WHAT TO EXPECT AT THE EMERGENCY DEPARTMENT

-The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+The provider will measure and monitor the person's vital signs, including oxygen saturation, pulse, breathing rate, and blood pressure.
+Symptoms will be treated as needed.
 The person may receive:

-- Blood tests
+- Blood tests and possible blood transfusion

-- Chest tube (tube through the skin and muscles between the ribs into the pleural space (lining of the lungs)) if there is lung collapse
+- Chest tube (tube through the skin and muscles between the ribs into the space around the lungs) if there is lung collapse

-- Fluids (intravenous or through the vein)
+- Fluids given through the vein (IV)

-- Medications to treat symptoms
+- Medicines to treat symptoms

 - X-rays of chest and abdomen or other parts of the body if there are additional injuries

 The outcome depends on the cause of the hemothorax, the amount of blood loss and how quickly treatment is given.

-- Collapsed lung, leading to respiratory failure (inability to breathe properly)
+- Collapsed lung, or pneumothorax, leading to respiratory failure (inability to breathe properly)

-- Fibrosis or scarring of the pleural membranes
+- Fibrosis or scarring of the pleural membranes and underlying lung tissue

 - Infection of the pleural fluid (empyema)